Cecil Belfield Clarke: Early life

 Little is known of Clarke's early life.
 He attended Combermere School in Barbados.
 He won an island scholarship to study medicine at Cambridge University.
-He arrived in London just after the outbreak of World War I on 28 September 1914 having travelled on the RMS Tagus, which, after this journey, became a hospital ship.
+He arrived in London on 28 September 1914, just after the outbreak of World War I, having travelled on the RMS Tagus, which, after this journey, became a hospital ship.
 Other passengers included Aucher Warner, cricketer and future Attorney-General of Trinidad and Tobago; the colonial administrator Herbert Peebles; Kenneth Knaggs, the son of Sir Samuel Knaggs, the Colonial Secretary of Trinidad and Tobago at the time; Roland Allport, a medical practitioner; Thomas Orford, the Government medical officer for Grenada; and Richard Batson, who played cricket for Barbados and qualified as a medical practitioner in Edinburgh, Scotland, in 1920.

 Career

 Clarke went to St Catharine's College, Cambridge, and was awarded a BA in 1917.
 He remained a devoted member of the College community, being President of the College Society in 1965–66 and thereafter one of the Vice-Presidents until his death in 1970.
 He endowed a prize for Natural Sciences, which was first awarded in 1955.
 The Belfield Clarke Prize is still awarded by the college.

 Clarke qualified in 1918 with the Conjoint Diploma (MRCS (Eng) and LRCP (Lond)), in 1919 as DPH, in 1920 as BChir, and in 1921 as FRCS (Edin) and MB (Cambridge).
-In 1923 ,he was in London at University College Hospital.
+In 1923, he was in London at University College Hospital.
 By at least 1924 he was practising in Southwark at 112 Newington Causeway SE1, where he would practise for the rest of his professional career, although he may have practised there as early as 1920.

 He practised at Newington Causeway throughout World War II, despite the heavy bombardment of the area.
 In 1941, the area was so badly bombed that 112 Newington Causeway remained the only building standing in the row of shops and houses; one wall of his surgery was open to the elements.
 At the time of the 1950 Ordnance Survey, 112 Newington Causeway remained on its own, surrounded by bombsites.
 Clarke retired in 1965, and 112 Newington Causeway was demolished after that.

 He was a member of the Council of the British Medical Association from 1954 to 1967.